warner/petmail/docs/mailbox.rst

   so it will be visible to the mailbox service itself, but not to an eavesdropper.
 Mailboxes will maintain a table mapping client-identifier to the client, allowing each client to fetch only its own messages.

-* Client Pubkey: a 32-byte Curve25519 public key.
-This will be used to encrypt the inner message, and will be decrypted by the recipient.
+Recipients will also supply a Recipient Pubkey to the sender.
+This is independent of the mailbox descriptors.
+This pubkey will be used to encrypt the inner message, to be decrypted by the recipient, not the mailbox.

 Multiple recipient nodes will share a mailbox service.
-Each will have a distinct client identifier and client pubkey, but their transport reachability data and mailbox pubkey will be the same.
+Each will have a distinct client identifier, but their transport reachability data and mailbox pubkey will be the same.

 Multiple mailbox services could share the same reachability address.
 Their messages would be distinguished by the mailbox pubkey.

 Clients can use multiple mailbox services.
-All four components of the transport descriptor will be different, including the client pubkey.
+All three components of the transport descriptor will be different, including the client identifier.

 Renting an Inbox